Xevion/spotify-player-quickauth/README.md

 This application is dead simple to use.
 Just run the command, and it'll tell you to connect to a fake 'device' in your Spotify interface.

 >[!NOTE]
-> You must be connected to the same network running `spotify-quickauth`, as the `zeroconf` technology does not work across networks nor proxies.
+> You must be connected to the same network running `spotify-quickauth`, as the `zeroconf` technology **does not work** across **networks** nor **proxies**.

 Once you connect, the credentials file will be created, and you'll be prompted to select which location(s) to place it in.
+Even if none of the relevant `librespot` applications are detected or installed, you can specify manual locations, or the current working directory.

 ## Installation